millerlp/Tide_controller/Tide_calculator/README.md

 In addition to the basic Arduino, the only other required piece of hardware is a real time clock, based on the DS1307 or DS3231 chips, connected to analog pins 4 + 5 for the I2C interface (on traditional Arduinos such as the Uno).
+The routine needs a current date and time to correctly make predictions.
+If used for sites outside of the Pacific Standard Time zone, you'll also need to modify the value of adjustGMT inside the sketch.